lrodriguezcds/BoardBlog/README.md

 # BoardBlog

-A couple of months ago we had to build a collaborative whiteboard and we were surprised when we found out how easy its implementation was using PencilKit and Twilio Data Track!

 The idea is to implement a simple whiteboard that users can access from multiple devices.
 When any of the connected users draws on it, the others will immediately display the drawing.

+We will build a collaborative whiteboard using PencilKit and Twilio Data Track!

 # Tools used for for this project